Ireen-46/Ireen.github.io/_pages/publications.md

 ## On-Going Research Work
+* Emperical Text Analysis for Identifying the Genres of Bengali Literary Work

 * Deep Learning Based Method to Predict Plant Diseases: A Case Study With Rice Plant Disease Classification"